burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 # AI Inference Box (`<host>`) - Build & Operations Runbook

 > **Public version.** Network specifics are genericized.
 Placeholders: `<box-ip>` is the box's LAN address, `<host>` its hostname, `<services-vlan>` the isolated services VLAN, `<user>` the serve service account, `<bot-user>` the Discord bot's service account.
-Real values, firewall rules, detailed security posture, the bot token, guild and channel IDs, and the community's verified puzzle data (verses, litany, author hints, per-city values) are kept out of this document.
+Real values, firewall rules, detailed security posture, the bot token, guild and channel IDs, and the community's puzzle data (verses, litany, author hints, per-city values, and the raw forum archive) are kept out of this document.

 **Host:** `<host>` at `<box-ip>` (`<services-vlan>`) **Purpose:** always-on local LLM inference behind a RAG chatbot for *The Secret* treasure-hunting community, plus a private chat hub and a future read-only ops reader.
 **Status:** operational.
 Engine and private hub done.
-The custom three-collection RAG service (serve.py) is live under systemd and wired into Open WebUI, the deterministic city registry runs inside the serve pipeline, and the Discord bot is live.
+The custom four-collection RAG service (serve.py) is live under systemd and wired into Open WebUI, the deterministic city registry runs inside the serve pipeline, a gated historical-forum tier is live, and the Discord bot is live.
 The ops reader is still pending.
 **Last updated:** 2026-08-28

 ---